kilpkonn/msc-thesis/main.typ

 The main objective of this thesis is to implement tactics-based term search for the programming language Rust.
 The algorithm should:
 - only produce valid programs, i.e. programs that compile
-- finish fast enough to be use interactively while typing
+- finish fast enough to be used interactively while typing
 - produce suggestions for a wide variety of Rust programs
 - not crash or cause other issues on any Rust program